a-type/verdant/docs/docs/react.md

 - `useSelf`: returns your own presence.
 - `usePeerIds`: returns an array of string user IDs of peers.
 Good for iterating over peers to render them.
 - `usePeer`: pass a peer's user ID to retrieve their presence.
+- `useViewId`: pass a unique ID for a 'view' and the current replica's presence will be marked as 'on' that view.
+- `useViewPeers`: returns all peers on the same view as the current replica.
+- `useField`: pass an entity and a key, and this returns a bunch of useful stuff for working with a particular field.
+See below.
 - `useSyncStatus`: returns a boolean indicating whether sync is active or not.

 ## Context